consolesunleashed/sony-playstation-x-reset/README.md

 # Sony PlayStation X-Reset

 X-Reset is a stylish in-game-reset mod for the Sony PlayStation which uses a controller button combination to reset the console.
-This is useful for resetting back to the game select menus for devices such as PSIO and X-Station.
+This is useful for resetting back to the game select menu for devices such as PSIO and X-Station.
 The name and design of X-Reset was done to closely resemble that of the X-Station Quick Solder Board.

 ![My Image](main.png)